jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.3.3 Asset management
   - Asset management refers to managing both tangible and intangible assets; this starts with inventories of assets, tracking the assets, and taking additional steps to protect them throughout their lifetime
+  - **Accountability**: ensures that account management has assurance that only authorized users are accessing a system and using it properly
   - **Hardware assets**: IT resources such as computers, servers, routers, switches and peripherals
     - use an automated configuration management system (CMS) to help with hardware asset management
     - use barcodes, RFID tags to track hardware assets